yachabach/Webpack/README.md

     clean: true
     },
 ```
-This also requires us to change the expected path the server uses to access assets:
+- set the expected path the server uses to access assets to the root:
 ```
 app.use('/', express.static(path.resolve(__dirname, '../dist')));

 ```
+ModuleFederationPlugin creates a .js file named ```filename: 'remoteEntry.js'``` containing the code that is provided to consumers.

 ### Configuring jake webpack.config to consume button from helloWorld
 The plugin configuration will be a little different.
 Rather than exposing an element, the config specifies the remotes to expect.
 ```